Defending the Problem

 Clay tells the amusing story of finding some rants defending the craft of monks copying manuscripts in the face of the printing press.
 He derives a bit of fun by noting that the rant was run off on a printing press.

-Recall that Clay’s book is an investigation of what’s unfolding as the cost of forming groups becomes radically different.
-As the cost falls below what he delightfully calls Course’s floor.
-One of his ideas is that these new easy to form groups are often bound by light forces, affection for example.
+Recall that Clay’s book is an investigation of what’s unfolding as the cost of forming groups has radically different.
+He suggests that there is a phase transition when the cost falls below what he delightfully calls Course’s floor.
+Firms, i.e the kind of groups that Course was studying, are glued together with contracts, long-term relationship, and hierarchy.
+One of his ideas is that these new easy to form groups are often bound by light forces.
+For example affection.

-Threatening the livelihood of a problem solver is only the most exaggerated scenario for drawing out this odd pattern where he becomes the problem’s best friend.
+Problem solvers don’t just defend their problem when their livelihood is threatened.
+They will do it even in the face of threats to these lighter binding forces.
 The problem solver has affection for his tools, his profession, his institutions, his clients.
-Deep affection.
 When the shift happens and the displacement arrives these ties can not be casually unbound.
 To me, that makes it a lot easier to sympathize with a what looks at first to be quite hypocritical behavior.
-Gotta love ‘em.
+Gotta love ’em.